davidgendel/aws-examples-demonstrations/chatbot-rag/README.md

 **Provisioned Concurrency:**
 - **enabled**: Set to `true` to enable provisioned concurrency
-- **concurrentExecutions**: Number of concurrent executions to keep warm (minimum: 1, recommended: 1-2 for small business)
+- **concurrentExecutions**: Number of concurrent executions to keep warm (minimum: 1, recommended: 1-2 for small organizations)

 **Cost Impact with Graviton3:**
 - 1 concurrent execution: ~$0.91/month additional (60% reduction from x86_64)